emagiz/emdocs/howto/upgrade-to-artemis.md

 4.1.2) **Go to** Deploy -> Releases and [refresh](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md) the create phase.

-4.1.3) **Create** another release based on the refreshed create phase and name it "Artemis".
+4.1.3) **Create** another release based on the refreshed create phase and name it "eMagiz5".
 Afterwards, select it as current release.

 4.1.4) **Go to** releases and press the install button and further install all the flows displayed.